redhat-performance/jetlag/docs/deploy-sno-performancelab.md

 ...
 ```

 We can now set the ssh vars in the `ansible/vars/all.yml` file since `setup-bastion.yml` has completed.
-For bare metal clusters only `ssh_public_key_file` is required to be filled out.
+For multi node clusters only `ssh_public_key_file` is required to be filled out.
 The recommendation is to copy the public ssh key file from your bastion local to your laptop and set `ssh_public_key_file` to the location of that file.
 This file determines which ssh key will be automatically permitted to ssh into the cluster's nodes.

 ```console
 [user@<local> ~]$ scp root@<bastion>:/root/.ssh/id_rsa.pub .